RenderKit/embree/README.md

 The following CMake options are only available under Windows:

 + `CMAKE_CONFIGURATION_TYPE`:  List of generated
   configurations.
-Default value is Debug;Release;RelWithDebInfo.
+The default value is Debug;Release;RelWithDebInfo.

 +  `USE_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library.
 This option is turned OFF by default.

-Use the generated Visual Studio solution file `embree2.sln` to compile the project.
-To build Embree with support for the AVX2 instruction set you need at least Visual Studio 2013 (Update 4).
+Use the generated Visual Studio solution file `embree4.sln` to compile the project.

 We recommend enabling syntax highlighting for the `.ispc` source and `.isph` header files.
 To do so open Visual Studio, go to Tools ⇒